-Refer to Table 34.
-After a new motorcycle has been ridden its first 1000 miles (1600 kilometers), it should be taken to the dealer from whom it was purchased for initial service operations.
+Refer to Table 31.
+After a new motorcycle has been ridden its first 1,600 km (1000 mi), it should be taken to an authorized Harley-Davidson dealer for initial service operations.

 ENGINE LUBRICATION

 Do not switch lubricant brands indiscriminately because some lubricants interact chemically when mixed.
 Use of inferior lubricants can damage the engine.
 (00184a)